Landmark same-sex marriage bill wins Senate passage

 Eventual support from 12 Republicans gave Democrats the votes they needed.

 Along with Tillis, Maine Sen. Susan Collins and Ohio Sen. Rob Portman supported the bill early on and have lobbied their GOP colleagues to support it.
-Also voting for the legislation in two test votes ahead of passage were Republican Sens.
+Also voting for the legislation were Republican Sens.
 Richard Burr of North Carolina, Todd Young of Indiana, Shelley Moore Capito of West Virginia, Mitt Romney of Utah, Joni Ernst of Iowa, Roy Blunt of Missouri, Cynthia Lummis of Wyoming and Lisa Murkowski and Dan Sullivan of Alaska.

+Just before passage, Collins thanked her fellow Republicans who supported it.
+“I know it has not been easy, but they have done the right thing,” Collins said.

 Lummis, one of the more conservative members of the Senate, spoke ahead of the final vote about her “fairly brutal self soul searching” before supporting the bill.
 She said that she accepts her church’s beliefs that a marriage is between a man and a woman, but noted that the country was founded on the separation of church and state.